-We are subject to risks arising from adverse changes in economic and political conditions, both domestically and globally, including unfavorable changes in economic conditions, such as inflation, rising interest rates or a recession, and other events beyond our control, such as economic sanctions, natural disasters, pandemics, including the COVID-19 pandemic, epidemics, political instability, armed conflicts and wars, including the Russia-Ukraine war.
+We are subject to risks arising from adverse changes in economic and political conditions, both domestically and globally, including unfavorable changes in economic conditions, such as inflation, rising interest rates or a recession, and other events beyond our control, such as geopolitical developments, economic sanctions, natural disasters, pandemics, epidemics, political instability, armed conflicts and wars, including the Russia-Ukraine war and the conflict in the Middle East.
 Worsening economic conditions have had and may continue to have an adverse impact on the businesses and financial health of many of our clients.
 As a result, current or potential clients may consolidate or go out of business and thus demand for our services may be reduced significantly.
+Political changes and trends such as populism, protectionism, economic nationalism and sentiment toward multinational companies, as well as tariffs, export controls, restrictions on outbound investment or other trade barriers, sanctions, currency controls, or changes to tax or other laws or policies, have been and may continue to be disruptive to our business.
+These can interfere with our global operating model, client relationships, and competitive position.
+Further escalation of any specific trade tensions between the U.S. and China, or in global trade conflict more broadly could be harmful to global economic growth or to our business in or with China or other countries.